-It is important to distinguish the difference between the physical market and contracts, such as period time charters and contracts of affreightment with the hedging using derivatives or paper contracts, such as freight futures, forward, and options on freight rates.
-The benefits of having a futures market in freight rates were recognized by the shipping industry early in the 1960s, however, such a market was eventually established in 1985.
+It is important to distinguish the difference between the physical market and contracts, such as period time charters and contracts of "affreightment" with the hedging using derivatives or paper contracts, such as freight futures, forward, and options on freight rates.
+The benefits of having a futures market in freight rates were recognised by the shipping industry early in the 1960s, however, such a market was eventually established in 1985.
 The Baltic Exchange commenced publication of a daily freight index in January 1985.
 The freight index initially consisted of 13 voyage routes covering a variety of cargoes from 14,000 metric tons up to 120,000 metric tons, and this was developed as a settlement mechanism for the establishment of the BIFFEX futures contract.

 The value of freight derivatives determines the future value of freight rates for the seaborne transportation of dry bulk and oil cargoes.
 The process for arranging an FFA is similar to that of time charter contracts; the main difference is that no physical commitment is required.
 As a basis for the settlement of the contracts, the Baltic Exchange publishes the settlement of indices on a daily basis.